A Guide to Bed Sores/Pressure Sore Negligence Compensation Claims – How To Claim?

-This section will detail the proper levels of care to reduce the risk of pressure sores and bedsores compensation claims being made.
+This section will detail the proper levels of care required to reduce the risk of pressure sores and bed sores compensation claims being made.
 After someone has been assessed to determine their risk factor of developing bed sores or pressure ulcers, if they are at significant risk, then certain care methods should be put in place and the correct equipment provided to prevent the pressure ulcers from occurring.

 Special skin assessments should be carried out by a specially trained medical professional, taking into account any discomfort or pain experienced by the individual.

 - The assessment should look for skin integrity in areas under pressure.

 - They should look for any skin discolouration or colour changes.

 - Any changes in heat, moisture (changes may be because of incontinence, oedema, or the skin may be inflamed and dry), and firmness must be recorded.